Vote 2018: Watford mayoral election result

 An election for mayor of Watford was held on 3 May 2018, the same day as local elections in 150 English councils.

-Peter Taylor, the Liberal Democrat candidate, won after receiving 61.6% of first and second preference votes in the second round.
+Peter Taylor, the Liberal Democrats candidate, won after receiving 61.6% of first and second preference votes in the second round.

 Before the election the mayor was Dorothy Thornhill, representing the Liberal Democrats.